UTNkar/documentation/content/development_tools/ansible.md

 - *Templates* are files that have interleaved variables, these can be used to easily use the same file for multiple deployments.
 These files are located in the `templates`
+- *Tags* can be used to perform or skip certain tasks.
+Use the flags `--tags="tag1,tag2,..."` or `--skip-tags="tag1, tag2,..."` when running a playbook.
 - Regular files used are located in the `files` directory.

 #### The Vault
 Some variables are encrypted with the use of `ansible-vault` such as the passwords.
-This makes it possible to share the repository publicly without sharing the passwords.
+This makes it possible to share the repository **publicly without sharing the passwords**.

 To edit the contents use `ansible-vault edit path/to/file.yml`.

-You can also simply view the contents by switching `edit` with `view`.
+To view the contents use `ansible-vault view path/to/file.yml`.

 ### UTN Playbooks

 These are the playbooks that currently exist within the unions [ansible repository](https://github.com/utnkar/ansible).

+#### moore.yml
+Sets up dependencies and the database and updates project moore to the latest version on the master branch in the moore github repo.

+**Available tags**

+- `setup`: runs all steps that setup dependencies and database.
+- `deploy`: runs all steps that downloads and installs the latest version of moore.

+#### Other playbooks
 - `common.yml` - Meant to execute initial server configuration (e.g., manage
 users, add firewall).
 - `custom_web.yml` - Deploys the applications specified in `vars/custom_installations.yml` to *turing*.